Tips for Powersports Dune-Riding Prep

 Dune Riding Prep Tip 1: Change the Oil

 If you’re an experienced dune rider, you know how much harder you have to work to ride on the sand.
 That means your engine has to work harder too.
 Doing an oil change is good practice before a demanding trip to the dunes.
 While you're attempting to roost your friends, the rotations per minute (RPM) on your machine are running higher than normal, resulting in much higher engine temperatures.

 Giving your dirt bike or ATV proper lubrication helps it perform for you without failure.
-The same can be said for the gearbox.
-These metal pieces that keep your engine and transmission running require a little bit of care in exchange for a whole lot of hard work, so you can have fun shredding up the sand as they turn and burn!
+The gearbox's metal pieces that keep your engine and transmission running require lubrication so you can have fun shredding up the sand as they turn and burn.

 Dune Riding Prep Tip 2: Clean and Replace the Air Filter

 Clean airflow is essential to your engine's performance while riding in the dunes.
-Because no matter how hard you try, sand will find its way to the air filter, and it’s up to you to keep it out of the engine.
+No matter how hard you try to prevent it, sand will find its way to the air filter, and it’s up to you to keep it out of the engine.

 Not every machine uses the same style of filter, and each version needs a second layer of defense to keep sand out of the system.
 When using a foam filter, keep it clean for each ride.
 Plan ahead and stock a few extra filters for every bike or ATV on the trip.
 Even if you plan on getting into the air box on a daily basis for cleaning, riding with an air filter cover is a no-brainer.
 If you’re riding with a press-flange air filter, grease it up to seal the edges.
 And if you really love your machine, get a trusty air filter kit with an outerwear sand cover.

 Dune Riding Prep Tip 3: Lube the Chain and Swap the Sprocket